Getting involved

 Position Description

-The Human and Machine Learning (HaML) Lab in the Department of Psychology at the University of Wisconsin–Milwaukee seeks a full-time Research Coordinator.
+The Human and Machine Learning (HaML) Lab in the Department of Psychological and Brain Sciences at the University of Wisconsin–Milwaukee is seeking a research assistant.
 Lab studies will examine how human memory supports optimal decision making in both familiar contexts and new situations, using behavioral and neuroimaging data and model simulations.
-Responsibilities include conducting behavioral and neuroimaging studies, supervising and training undergraduate research assistants, and fostering connections with the broader Milwaukee community.
-This position is ideal for those interested in applying to graduate school and/or a career in experimental psychology or neuroscience, as it will provide hands-on training, a vibrant and diverse intellectual community within UWM’s Department of Psychology, and the opportunity to present at conferences and co-author publications.
+Lab studies will examine how human memory supports optimal decision making in both familiar contexts and new situations, using behavioral and neuroimaging data and model simulations.
+This volunteer position that will last for two semesters.
+This position is ideal for those interested in gaining research experience and the opportunity to present at conferences and co-author publications.

 Background